OnikTechHub/OnikTechHub/README.md

 ## 🎯 About Me

 > 💻 As a dedicated **MERN Stack Developer** and **Frontend Expert**, I specialize in building pixel-perfect, high-fidelity user interfaces and tying them seamlessly to robust backend systems.
 With a strong focus as a **Next.js Specialist**, I engineering modern web solutions that balance clean aesthetics with highly-optimized performance.
+>
+## 🛠️ Current Activities
+- 🚀 Exploring advanced concepts in Next.js.
+- 🏗️ Working on building and scaling high-fidelity web applications.
+- 💡 Actively looking for internship opportunities to contribute and grow.

 <br />